 In order to submit a project to Invest-AI for financial assistance, the bidder must:

-- have a project related to the application of the AI that can directly improve the performance of the firm;
+- Have a project related to the application of AI that can directly improve the performance of the firm;

 - companies under the protection of the Companies’ Creditors Arrangement Act or the Bankruptcy and Insolvency Act;

-- companies registered in the Quebec Business Register that do not qualify for public contracts; and
+- Companies registered in the Quebec Business Register that do not qualify for public contracts;

-It is important to note that Invest-AI’s financial assistance program is discretionary and that eligible companies and their project are selected on the basis of merit.
-A summary assessment of the firm and its project is first made by Invest-AI to decide if the company can submit a proposal.
-After this qualification, the company is invited to prepare a proposal that will be evaluated at both the business and technical levels.
+Invest-AI’s financial assistance program is discretionary Eligible companies and their project are selected on the basis of merit.
+A summary assessment of the firm and its project is first made by Invest-AI to decide if the company is eligible to submit a proposal.
+After this qualification, the company is invited to submit a proposal that will be evaluated at both the business and technical levels.

-Companies qualified by Invest-AI may submit an AI project related to some of the following eligible activities:
+Companies qualified by Invest-AI may submit an AI project related to one or more of the following eligible activities:

-- the intellectual property protection activities resulting from the AI solutions developed; and
+- The intellectual property protection activities resulting from the AI solutions developed;